 In a way, it could be said that an understanding of MMT is similar.
 It is an understanding that empowers, but we can’t choose – and have no right to choose – who it empowers.
 It is knowledge, and, as knowledge, should rightly be obtainable by all.
 But, as it happens, it is not so much us who should be worrying about a possible empowerment of the powers that be.
 They are already empowered.
 Like so much of MMT, we need to flip things the other way round to see things as they actually are: it is us who stand to receive knowledge that the powers that be already possess and would prefer we never possessed.

-So, the way I see it, we should be glad that MMTers and others in related approaches to macroeconomics have developed an understanding that, if widely accepted, helps to tilt the playing field back on level terms.
-This is a gift that possibly they would prefer some of us more left-leaning troublemakers never received.
-Yet, they offer the gift all the same.
+So, the way I see it, we should be glad that Modern Monetary Theorists and others in related approaches to macroeconomics have developed an understanding that, if widely accepted, helps to tilt the playing field back on level terms.
+This is a gift.
 What we can make of it is up to us.